Simple lessons and activities that will teach students about the solar system as well as teaching the scientific process.

-- Listen to and read a poem about the solar system.
+- Listen to and read a song about the solar system

 - Black construction paper